purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 The main thing to note here is that our handler gets passed in a database connection auto magically by the framework.

-We also need to create a place to hold our applciations errors.
+We also need to create a place to hold our application errors.
 Creat a file called `app/src/error.rs` like so.

 ```rust
 use axum::response::{IntoResponse, Response};